waterlinked/blueos-ugps-extension/readme.md

 docker start [container-id]
 docker log [container-id] # if run detached

-# if you are a developer, upload to registry with (replace latest with desired tag)
+# if you are a developer, upload the docker image to registry with (replace "latest" with desired tag)
 docker login -u waterlinked
 docker push waterlinked/blueos-ugps-extension:latest
 ```